dagnir/solutions-to-sicp/chapter2/section2.md

 The goal is to filter the elements of `nums` so that we keep only the ones that have same parity as `a`--that is, if `a` is even, we keep only the evens, and if it's odd, we keep only the `odd` ones.
 To do this, we recursively build the resulting list, adding only elements that have the same parity.

 Note how this is written as a recursive procedure, rather than iterative.
 This is done to preserve the order in which the elements in `nums` appear.
 It would be possible to do it in an iterative manner as well, but that would not be as efficient because it requires appending each element to the end of the list.
-We could also build the list backwards, then `reverse` at the end, but that's another \\(O(n)\\) operations we can avoid.
+We could also build the list backwards, then `reverse` at the end, but that's another $$O(n)$$ operations we can avoid.

 ###Ex 2.21